murnet/oop-in-python-course/README.md

-# Object-oriented programming in Python Course
+# Python OOP: Object Oriented Programming From Beginner to Pro

 This is the code repo containing all of the examples covered in the course.
+I strongly recommend you to code out all of the examples as you follow this course.

+## To download and use this repo:

+1. Open up a terminal
+2. Download the repo to your computer with `git clone https://github.com/DoableDanny/oop-in-python-course.git`
+3. Open up the project with your text editor, e.g. VS Code

+Example commands for how to run the examples:

+- `python -m solid.single_responsibility_principle.naive_solution`
+- `python -m design_patterns.abstract_factory_pattern.naive_solution.app.main`

-## Below is some extra material that I didn't add to the course that you may find useful...
+## Below is some extra material that I didn't add to the course that you may find useful as you advance through the course...

-Run as module (so imports work as intended) with `-m`, e.g.: `python -m design_patterns.adapter_pattern.good_solution.main`

-### How to create a Python virtual environment

-1. `python -m venv venv`

-2. - Windows: `venv\Scripts\activate`
-   - Mac or Linux: `source venv/bin/activate`

-3. Then can `pip install <package-name>` to your virtual environment (so packages are installed to this project, and not installed globally to your system)

-### To recreate this project's Python virtual env:

-1. `python -m venv venv` # Create a virtual environment named 'venv'

-2. `source venv/bin/activate` # Activate the virtual environment on macOS/Linux
-or use the following on Windows

-3. `venv\Scripts\activate`

-4.`pip install -r requirements.txt` # Install dependencies from requirements.txt

 ## Types